lightradius/navarro/README.md

-# navarro
+# Lightradius 5.0

-This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.11.1.
+This project has been generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.11.1.

 ## Build & development